IBM/sno-on-ibm-cloud-vpc-ansible/README.md

 ```

-## 2. Setup Ansible
+## 2. Setup Local Machine

+### 2.1 Install Ansible 2.9

 The playbooks have only  been tested with Ansible 2.9 (the Red Hat supported version) so it is recommended to use 2.9 to avoid potential incompatibilities  with other versions.

-### 2.1 Install Ansible 2.9

 The following table shows the install process for various Operating Systems: